 8. Synergistic Integrative Therapies.

-There is no one single “cure-all” modality.
+There is no single “cure-all” modality.
 No silver bullets.
 The human body is intricately complex.
 Requiring a variety of things to nourish it, fuel it, keep it in peak performance, and be restored during times of dysfunction or healing crises.

 Taking an integrative approach can have many benefits.
-Massage is even better when it is combined with chiropractic care, acupuncture, physical therapy, craniosacral therapy, energy work, you name it.
+Massage is even better when it is combined with chiropractic care, acupuncture, physical therapy, craniosacral therapy, and energy work, you name it.
 Received in a balanced manner, they synergistically enhance each other.

 Cheers to embodied living!
 May we all be in gratitude for our wondrous bodies.